Machine Learning for Health (ML4H)

 Advance core AI methods for medicine

-We develop new machine learning approaches that learn from complex biomedical data — including electronic health records, medical imaging, wearable and sensor data, clinical notes, and genomics.
+New representation learning, multimodal, generative, and LLM methods built for the realities of biomedical data, including electronic health records, medical imaging, wearable and sensor data, clinical notes, and genomics.

 Deliver models for diagnosis and risk prediction